gcallah/MiscWriting/Art/ConservativeArt.md

 means artistic activity in general, that its essential character is to take contemplative delight in the conceptual image that a work of art presents.
 He writes that "images in contemplation are merely present... [they are] neither pleasurable [inciting desire] nor painful [inciting aversion];
-and [they do] not attract... either moral approval or disapproval.
+and [they do] not attract... either moral approval or disapproval."

-But this understanding of art is to be found much earlier, in fact, at least as far back as Aquinas.
+This understanding of art is not a novelty of Oakeshott's: it is to be found much earlier, in fact, at least as far back as Aquinas.
 For a brief synopsis of the Aquinas's understanding of art, let us turn to James Joyce's *A Portrait of the Artist as a Young Man*:

-"The tragic emotion, in fact, is a face looking two ways, towards terror and towards pity, both of which are phases of it.
-You see I use the word arrest.
+"You see I use the word arrest.
 I mean that the tragic emotion is static.
 Or rather the dramatic emotion is.
 The feelings excited by improper art are kinetic, desire or loathing.
 Desire urges us to possess, to go to something;
 loathing urges us to abandon, to go from something.
 The arts which excite them, pornographical or didactic, are therefore improper arts.
 The esthetic emotion (I used the general term) is therefore static.
 The mind is arrested and raised above desire and loathing."

-It might be helpful to clarify what Aquinas means as Joyce understands him.
+It might be helpful to clarify what Aquinas (via Joyce) means.
 "Proper" art does not mean art that respects boundaries of propriety, but art achieving a properly artistic end: that of "arrested" contemplation on the artistic image itself.
 It is "proper" in the same sense as driving a nail into wood is the proper use of a hammer.
-Pornographic art, in contrast, moves us emotionally to desire or loathe its image: when we call TV programs showing fabulous homes "real estate porn" we are recognizing Aquinas's point.
+Pornographic art, in contrast, moves us emotionally to desire or loathe its image: when we call TV programs showing fabulous homes "real estate porn" we are implicit Thomists.
 Didactic art also achieves the same effect, but by attempting to intellectually, rather than emotionally, convince us that we should desire or loathe its subject. *Aesop's Fables* come to mind here.

-But why can't someone do both at once, try to make the case for some political cause while also producing an excellent work of art?
+But why can't someone do both at once, try to make the case for, e.g., some political cause, while also producing an excellent work of art?
 Well, because no man may serve two masters.
 Imagine you are the manager of an NBA basketball team; you set the team the simultaneous goals of: